safonovklim/lalbank/README.md

 * **G_SEXYCARD**
 <br>

-You can generate in thru `rails secret`.
+You can generate it thru `rails secret`.